MajorLeagueBaseball/g5-component/README.md

 ---

 * completely self-contained, event based, scalable architecture
-* simple workflow - instantiate component, edit template and add any component specific JS
+* simple, consistent workflow
 * can be used as a scaffold and a module
-* clean, documented, consistent code and methodologies
+* clean, well documented, consistent code and methodologies
 * environment agnostic code
 * ES6 support via babel
 * Tape unit tests
 * Style guide validation and test on commit
+* Handlebars, LoDash
-* Handlebars, LoDash, LESS, Bootstrap, jQuery
+* LESS, Bootstrap, jQuery (available on component level)
 * UMD support

 ---